junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 <br>

+Cas to Dean: You'll never risk your brother.

+Dean: But you think I'll risk you?
+There is a chance I can get you back, I won't grasp it?

+Cas: (bite his lips) Dean-- you don't have to--

+Dean (cut): You're right, I don't have to, I *want* to.
+Never think you're anything less in this family, Cas.
+I know you would do same for me or Sam, and Sam do same for you or me.
+So just, for once, shut up and let me save your ass, alright?

+Cas: (watery eyes, nod)

+Dean: (wipe Cas' eyes with back of his hand, whisper mockingly quietly) Princess.

+Cas: (quietly chuckle, smile but still saddest smile with big blue eyes) Thank you.

+**OR:**

-Cas: Dean, don’t.
-I didn’t ask for you to do this.
+Cas: Dean, don't.
+I didn't ask for you to do this.
 I would never.

-Dean: You don’t need to, I offered.
+Dean: You don't need to, I offered.

-Cas: And Sam’s life too?
-You can’t ask this of him.
+Cas: And Sam's life too?
+You can't ask this of him.

-Sam: He didn’t.
-Dean’s right, you’re family, we do everything for our family, whatever it takes.
+Sam: He didn't.
+Dean's right, you're family, we do everything for our family, whatever it takes.

-Dean squeeze a smile: Hey don’t be a damper, we might win, you know.
-Sammy beats Lucifer once, who said we can’t do it again, both of us, together.
+Dean squeeze a smile: Hey don't be a damper, we might win, you know.
+Sammy beats Lucifer once, who said we can't do it again, both of us, together.

-Cas: Michael and Lucifer won’t allow a second times, it’s near zero chance.
+Cas: Michael and Lucifer won't allow a second times, it's near zero chance.

 Sam: Near zero,  not absolute zero.
 We still have chance.

-Dean: Don’t worry, everything will be fine.
-Just take a nap, we’ll probably be back before you know it.
+Dean: Don't worry, everything will be fine.
+Just take a nap, we'll probably be back before you know it.

-Cas: Or you can be gone for good, you won’t even be in Heaven.
+Cas: Or you can be gone for good, you won't even be in Heaven.

-Dean: Let’s not think about that for now, okay?
-Besides, I heard Heaven isn’t a paradise with lullaby, don’t think I’m a big fan anyway.
+Dean: Let's not think about that for now, okay?
+Besides, I heard Heaven isn't a paradise with lullaby, don't think I'm a big fan anyway.

 Dean pats his shoulder, staying there for a few minutes.
 They just look at each other in silence for several extended seconds.
 And Dean departs.

 When Dean is at the door, Cas says behind him, quietly: Come back to me, please.

-Dean pauses and nods briefly but didn’t look back.
-He’s afraid he might not have the courage again to walk out of that room if he did.
+Dean pauses and nods briefly but didn't look back.
+He's afraid he might not have the courage again to walk out of that room if he did.

 <br>